 Tip #9 – Adjust Your C-Betting Ranges

 Playing the flop as a short stack can be quite difficult, and many players make significant mistakes in how they continue after opening the pot and getting one caller.
-However, if you want to play a good short stack strategy, you will need to know how to adjust your c-betting range properly for optimal results.
+However, if you want to play a good short-stack strategy, you will need to know how to adjust your c-betting range properly for optimal results.

 The adjustment should be made in the way of range polarization, meaning you should be c-betting a very polarized range.

 When the flop comes out, you will want to bet with the hands that hit quite well, such as top pair or strong draws, which you are more than happy to commit your stack with.
-On the other end of the spectrum, you should have hands with complete air, which you will fold if your opponent puts you all-in.
+On the other end of the spectrum, you should have hands with complete air, which you will fold if your opponent puts you all in.

-All hands in-between, such as middle pairs or pocket pairs on boards with overcards, you will want to check and try to play a small pot with.
+You will want to check all hands in between, such as middle pairs or pocket pairs on boards with overcards, and try to play a small pot with them.

 Every once in a while, make sure to also check your sets, two pairs, and other monsters so as to ensure your opponents can’t easily exploit you when you check the flop.